cybercongress/go-cyber/docs/cyberd.md

 For any given CID it is possible to prove the relevance
 ```

 Using this type of proof any two [IBC compatible](https://ipfs.io/ipfs/QmdCeixQUHBjGnKfwbB1dxf4X8xnadL8xWmmEnQah5n7x2) consensus computers can proof the relevance to each other so that domain-specific relevance machines can flourish.
-Thanks to inter-blockchain communication protocol you basically can launch your own domain-specific search engine either private or public by forking cyberd which is focused on the _common public knowledge_.
+Thanks to inter-blockchain communication protocol you basically can either launch your own domain-specific search engine by forking cyberd which is focused on the _common public knowledge_, or plug cyberd as module in existing chain, e.g. Cosmos Hub.
 So in our search architecture, domain-specific relevance machine can learn from common knowledge.
-We are going to work on IBC during `smith` implementation.

 ![rm-network.png](https://ipfs.io/ipfs/QmdfgdkaU8CKXD7ow983vZ2LjJjz8Um9JA5buwQ1aaXT6Q)